bcgov/smk-cli/docs/edit-an-app.md

 cd /myApplications/mySmkApplication
 ```

-Once you've navigated to your applciation, you use the SMK-CLI `edit` command.
+Once you've navigated to your application, you use the SMK-CLI `edit` command.

 ```bash
 smk edit